L9 – Application to Collect Rent a Tenant Owes

 Only the landlord or a licensed lawyer or paralegal can sign this application.

-If you are unable to file the application yourself, a friend or family member can file it for you, but you must be the one to sign and date the application.
-Failure to do this may mean your application gets dismissed at the hearing and you will have to refile.
+If you are unable to file the application yourself, a friend or family member can file it for you but you must be the one to sign and date the application.

-If you have a lawyer or paralegal representative, make sure their information is included in this section.
+If you have a lawyer or paralegal representative make sure their information is included in this section.

 If you don’t have a representative and are doing this on your own, leave this section blank.